 Day in the Life: The Medieval Archer– (20 minutes)

 A medieval archer describes life in the 15th century.
 An interactive presentation geared toward children 12 and younger.

 One of the most dynamic First Ladies in American history recounts the attack on Washington by British troops during the War of 1812.

 Doris Miller - (5 minutes)

 While serving as a Mess Attendant aboard the USS West Virginia at Pearl Harbor in 1941, Doris Miller abruptly discovered that life in the Navy was more than just when the battleship was attacked by Japanese planes and submarines on December 7th.
-Based on several official accounts from junior officers, as well as newspaper articles written about Miller, this in-gallery interpretation imagines what Miller experienced on that fateful day. (performed in the exhibit: A Morning That Changed the World: Personal Stories of Pearl Harbor)
+Based on several official accounts from junior officers, as well as newspaper articles written about Miller, this in-gallery interpretation imagines what Miller experienced on that fateful day. (performed in the exhibit: Personal Stories of Pearl Harbor)